skrey/yellow-extensions/plugins/breadcrumbs/README.md

 -----------------------
 Create a `[breadcrumbs]` shortcut.

-The following arguments are available, all but the first argument are optional:
+The following arguments are available:

 `SEPARATOR ` = text used between pages
 `STYLE` = breadcrumbs style